ROADMENDER offers interactive webinars focusing on development of key collaboration skills required in contemporary workplace.

 On 7 November 2013, ROADMENDER launched its micro workshop program by exploring the role of collaboration in social change session which was a part of Australia’s National Festival of Social Change.
 The focus of the festival was: “A celebration of great work happening in Australia, an exploration of the ideas, people, and technologies driving change, and an invitation for everyone to get involved in creating a better future“.

 The workshop was supported by Macquarie Group who provided the facilities in their new office space at Level 7, 825 Ann Street, Fortitude Valley, Brisbane.
-The event was also recorded and a couple event blog posts featuring highlights including a short video, made possible by the creative team from Elana’s Creations, were recently posted on ROADMENDER.

 This collab brought together a range of people whose work has been informed and enabled to some degree by collaboration.
 The aim of the workshop was to investigate models of collaboration that could add value to any agency (social enterprise, government or private sector) dedicated to social change.